On the Existence of Simpler Machine Learning Models

 To make the connection of this result to Rashomon sets more explicit, we will choose a specific relationship between $\F_1$ and $\F_2$, specifically, $\F_1$ will be a random sample of $\F_2$ that is chosen prior to, and separately from, learning.
 This is an artificial example in that $\F_1$ would never actually be chosen as a random sample from $\F_2$ in reality.
-However, the random sampling assumption permits $\F_1$ to be distributed fairly evenly around $\F_2$, which, arguably, could approximate the way some simpler spaces are embedded in more complex functional spaces.
-For instance, approximation theory results (discussed later) ensure that functions from some spaces can approximate all functions from other spaces.
+However, the random sampling assumption permits $\F_1$ to be distributed fairly evenly within $\F_2$, which, arguably, could approximate the way some simpler spaces are embedded in more complex spaces.

-\subsubsection{An Example of \texorpdfstring{$\F_1$}{Lg} and \texorpdfstring{$\F_2$}{Lg} Where We Can Estimate the Probability with which a Simpler\footnote{``Simpler" in this section means that the model comes from a discrete hypothesis space with smaller cardinality.} Model is Guaranteed to Be in the Rashomon Set.}